kaiyan-rpuck/dotfiles/manual_install.md

 - More details can be found at [the Ubuntu help page](https://help.ubuntu.com/community/UnityLaunchersAndDesktopFiles)
 - It is possible to add shortcut to the right-click menu of the icon
 - It's better to manually add the icons to the launcher or copy a target list to the **favorites** value via gsettings
+- The .desktop files for the applications installed by Snap can be located in */var/lib/snapd/desktop/applications*

 ------
 ### Example of Chrome Shortcut to understand Unity Launcher and .desktop files